 It is not for nothing that pilots who fly "real" aircraft train for hundreds of hours on simulators before they try their hands at the real thing.

 You would want to take a cue from them if you are just getting started and get yourself a simulator.
 And train for at least 50 hours on it before you fly any quadcopter.
 Especially if you are planning to start with a more expensive drone.
+The best drones cost quite a bit of money - and you would want to use a quadcopter simulator for several hours and practice for a few more hours on lower priced models before you attempt to fly one of those.

 Drones are fragile contraptions.
 And crashes are inevitable when you are getting started.
 Even experienced pilots crash sometimes.
 And crashes mean broken parts.
 Which means you will always want to have at least a few spares of the parts that are most likely to get damaged.